Rueil-Malmaison: Transportation

 Rueil-Malmaison is served by Rueil-Malmaison station on RER A. In the future, the commune will be served by Rueil – Suresnes – Mont Valérien station on Line 15 of the Grand Paris Express (GPE), which will be located on the border with the commune of Suresnes, as well as a western extension of Île-de-France tramway Line 1.

 Healthcare

 The Stell Hospital, a teaching hospital of Sorbonne University, is located in Rueil-Malmaison.

+Museums

+The area has a local history museum, the Musée d'histoire locale de Rueil-Malmaison.
+Since 21 May 2016 it has been home to the Ancient Egyptian mummy of a five-year-old called Ta-Iset.